hotwax/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/SalesOrder/OrderApproval.md

 ## Sync Sales Order Item Line IDs from NetSuite to HotWax Commerce

 This step syncs NetSuite sales order line item IDs with HotWax Commerce order items.
-This step is crucial as it helps in mapping and aligning the order line items in HotWax Commerce with their corresponding line item IDs in NetSuite.
+This step helps in mapping and aligning the order line items in HotWax Commerce with their corresponding line item IDs in NetSuite.
 This synchronization enables a smooth and accurate cross-referencing of items and their relevant details between the two systems.
 Without syncing order line item IDs, any attempt to update an order item in NetSuite would result in a new order item being created.

 <figure><img src="../../../.gitbook/assets/11.png" alt=""><figcaption><p>Order line item IDs synced from NetSuite to HotWax Commerce</p></figcaption></figure>